 US Fulbright Scholars may only apply for RTP funds when abroad during their Fulbright grant period.

 Recipients of the US Fulbright Student awards, whether as researchers or English Teaching Assistants, are ineligible to apply for the RTP.

-Regional Travel Program funds are primarily used to cover between-country travel (and not per diem or accommodation).
+RTP funds are primarily used to cover between-country travel (and not per diem or accommodation).
 Grantees will be reimbursed for the round-trip travel from their EAP base country to the destination country/countries by the most economical route.
-Regional Travel Program funds can also be used to cover in-country ground travel for a Fulbright Scholar from the arrival city to the city where the activities are taking place.
+RTP funds can also be used to cover in-country ground travel for a Fulbright Scholar from the arrival city to the city where the activities are taking place.
 Cost-sharing by receiving-country institutions and/or posts and commissions is highly desirable, but is not required in the event that the senior scholar assumes responsibility for his or her own accommodation and per diem costs.